yas375/beacon-tracker/slides/slides.md

 **Sunday, 11:00** - decided to switch to Noble in order to get data at least from BLE.

-**Sunday, 15:00** - can scan for devices and calculate the distance to nearest iBeacons*
+**Sunday, 15:00** - can scan for devices and calculate distance to nearest beacons using rssi.

 * Sources: [github.com/yas375/beacon-tracker](https://github.com/yas375/beacon-tracker)